Showing posts with label Freedom. Show all posts

 The story...

-As a boy, I learned how to conform to the norms of the family, friends, classroom and the church.
-When I was rejected by the teacher, peer groups, family members, or "that girl," then I adapted, rolled with punches, and even crafted my own role to "act" out.
+As a boy, I learned to conform to the norms of the family, friends, classroom and church.
+When I was rejected by the teacher, peer groups, family members, or "that girl;" then I'd adapt, roll with the punches, and even craft my own role to "act" out.
 As an adolescent, I often rebelled against the system.

 I played the cornet in the band throughout middle school and high school.
 This was the group that I best identified with.
 However, I "pushed back" against the control that was exercised by the band director.
 I refused to participate in any performance challenges during my Junior year.
 I merely picked up my horn case and moved down to the lower seat.
-This only worked out because the best trumpet player also joined me.
+I witnessed this behavior from the best trumpet player - I joined him and carried it on.
 The director solved the problem by putting us in a trumpet section - we actually played more of the melody together.

 Controlling to the Extreme